(Certificate of the Italian Language)

-The listening test takes place with the actors in the first level and for the other levels a spontaneous speech extract is used.
+The listening test takes place with the actors on the first level and for the other levels, a spontaneous speech extract is used.
 The PLIDA exams take place in the authorized centers(authorized by the Central Office), including the University for Foreigners Dante Alighieri of Calabria.

 The IT exam is divided into five levels that are in accordance with the levels proposed by the Common European Framework of Reference:

 - A1 (Level A1 of the CEFR) – certificate of basic competence in Italian as a foreign language (three parts: listening, reading and writing, speaking)